Chile: Ancestry and ethnicity

 Chile is one of 22 countries to have signed and ratified the only binding international law concerning indigenous peoples, the Indigenous and Tribal Peoples Convention, 1989.
 It was adopted in 1989 as the International Labour Organization (ILO) Convention 169.
 Chile ratified it in 2008.
 A Chilean court decision in November 2009, considered to be a landmark ruling on indigenous rights, made use of the convention.
 The Supreme Court decision on Aymara water rights upheld rulings by both the Pozo Almonte tribunal and the Iquique Court of Appeals and marks the first judicial application of ILO Convention 169 in Chile.

-The earliest European immigrants were Spanish colonisers who arrived in the 16th century.
+The earliest European immigrants were Spanish colonizers who arrived in the 16th century.
 The Amerindian population of central Chile was absorbed into the Spanish settler population in the beginning of the colonial period to form the large mestizo population that exists in Chile today; mestizos create modern middle and lower classes.
 In the 18th and 19th centuries, many Basques came to Chile where they integrated into the existing elites of Castilian origin.
 Postcolonial Chile was never a particularly attractive destination for migrants, owing to its remoteness and distance from Europe.
 Europeans preferred to stay in countries closer to their homelands instead of taking the long journey through the Straits of Magellan or crossing the Andes.
 European migration did not result in a significant change in the ethnic composition of Chile, except in the region of Magellan.
 Spaniards were the only major European migrant group to Chile, and there was never large-scale immigration such as that to Argentina or Brazil.
 Between 1851 and 1924, Chile only received 0.5% of European immigration to Latin America, compared to 46% to Argentina, 33% to Brazil, 14% to Cuba, and 4% to Uruguay.
 However, it is undeniable that immigrants have played a significant role in Chilean society.

-Most of the immigrants to Chile during the 19th and 20th centuries came from France, Great Britain, Germany, and Croatia, among others.
+Immigrants to Chile during the 19th and 20th centuries came from France, Great Britain, Germany, and Croatia, among others.
 Descendants of different European ethnic groups often intermarried in Chile.
 This intermarriage and mixture of cultures and races have helped to shape the present society and culture of the Chilean middle and upper classes.
 Also, roughly 500,000 of Chile's population is of full or partial Palestinian origin, and 800,000 Arab descents.
 Chile currently has 1.5 million of Latin American immigrants, mainly from Venezuela, Peru, Haiti, Colombia, Bolivia and Argentina; 8% of the total population in 2019, without counting descendants.
 According to the 2002 national census, Chile's foreign-born population has increased by 75% since 1992.
 As of November 2021, numbers of people entering Chile from elsewhere in Latin America have grown swiftly in the last decade, tripling in the last three years to 1.5 million, with arrivals stemming from humanitarian crises in Haiti (ca. 180,000) and Venezuela (ca 460,000).